Mimetis/Dotmim.Sync/docs/Overview.rst

 First sync
 ----------------------

-**TL,DR** : Here is the most straightforward way to synchronize two relational databases:
+This tutorial will describe all the steps required to create a first sync between two relational databases:

 * If you don't have any databases ready for testing, you can use: